 The main features of Al Ain are the Al Ain Palace, Al Ain National Museum, and the Al Ain Oasis.

-The Al Ain Oasis is spread across a land space of over 3,000 acres and features over 1,400 date palms.
+The Al Ain Oasis is spread across over 3,000 acres and features over 1,400 date palms.

 Another exciting place to visit in Al Ain is the Jahili Fort.
 This was constructed as a summer residence for Sheikh Zayed in the 1890s, and then in the 1950s, it was expanded by the British.

 Exciting activities available at the Jahili Fort include:

 - Wadi bashing (i.e., drive in a 4WD exploring the riverbeds of the Fort)